 Welcome fellow makers!
-I’m so excited to share this free crochet pattern with with you today!
+I’m so excited to share this free Winter Crochet Beanie Pattern with with you today!

 You can probably tell, I’ve fallen in love with graphing beanies.
 I’ve created quite a few by now, and it’s becoming a bit of an obsession.
 I want to make *all* the beanies with *all* the patterns 😃.